chenstarx/GoDB.js/README.md

 TODO：

+- [x] Table creating after db is connected
-- [ ] If database or table is existed, check the schema when init
+- [x] If database or table is existed, check the db structure when init
+    - [x] update db structure when it is not matching with schema
+- [x] Make sure `schema` is matching with database structure
+- [x] Creating table from exisiting objectStore when table is not defined in schema
+- [ ] A universal `Table.do()` for code simplify, and open IndexedDB objectStore operations to user
-- [ ] Table creating after db is connected
+- [ ] Global error handler for Exceptions
 - [ ] Key-Value mode, like localStorage
-- [ ] Global error handler for Exceptions
 - [ ] `Table.update()`
 - [ ] Check `schema` in CRUD operation if `schema` is defined
     - [ ] only adding fields that were defined in `schema`
-- [ ] Make sure `schema` is identical with database structure

 Star this project if you think it is helpful, thanks~